 As a result of his upbringing, George doesn’t empathize and validate Angel’s emotions and instead jumps right to problem-solving.
 This is an attempt to “rescue” her from the negative emotions that are scary and uncomfortable to him.
 However, doing so only makes her feel worse.
 George would be wise to follow Dr. Gottman’s rule: understanding and empathy must precede advice.

-Learn more about how to have stress-reducing conversations and become a better listener in Feeling Seen and Heard, a Gottman Relationship Coach developed by Drs.
+Learn more about how to have stress-reducing conversations and become a better listener in Feeling Seen and Heard, a Gottman Relationship Coach program developed by Drs.
 John and Julie Gottman.
 This series of videos and exercises, developed from more than 40 years of research, are designed to help you and your partner become better listeners and turn towards each other in order to strengthen your connection.